serhan-yilmaz/RokaiXplorer/README.md

 ```

 ## Share Your Discoveries with RokaiXplorer!
-Starting from v0.5.0, RokaiXplorer now allows you to easily share your datasets and analysis results online through an interactive data browser.
+RokaiXplorer allows you to easily share your datasets and analysis results online through an interactive data browser!
 Explore some examples below:

  - [ExampleApp](https://serhan-yilmaz.shinyapps.io/exampleapp/)
  - [ADXplorer](https://yilmazs.shinyapps.io/ADXplorer/) (an application on Alzheimer's disease data)